itsamoreh/blink-portfolio/docs/editors/_index.md

-# BTS Editor Help
+# Blink Portfolio Editor Help

 ## Getting Started

-BTS is a WordPress block theme.
+Blink Portfolio is a WordPress block theme.

 Pages and posts, page templates, even the header and footer are all built using blocks and block patterns.
 This theme includes a number of block patterns and custom blocks that you can use in conjunction with WordPress's core blocks to build your site.